Havard03/spotr/README.md

 6. Follow the steps and check that all relevant data was written to .env file

-7. Add current folder to PATH so the spot file is excecutable everywhere
+7. Add current folder to PATH so the spotr file is excecutable everywhere

-9. Run spot in terminal and enjoy
+9. Run spotr in terminal and enjoy

 </p>